NehaarVeesam/Estrella/README.md

 - Genre Page : Explore movies categorized based on diverse genres, tailoring your viewing experience to your preferences.

--Language Page : Immerse yourself in a multilingual cinematic journey, with movies classified based on language for a culturally rich experience.
+- Language Page : Immerse yourself in a multilingual cinematic journey, with movies classified based on language for a culturally rich experience.

--Upload Page : Contribute to the community by uploading your own content, sharing your unique perspective and expanding the ESTRELLA library.
+- Upload Page : Contribute to the community by uploading your own content, sharing your unique perspective and expanding the ESTRELLA library.

--Search Page : Effortlessly find movies within our extensive database using the intuitive Search Page, ensuring you quickly locate your favorites.
+- Search Page : Effortlessly find movies within our extensive database using the intuitive Search Page, ensuring you quickly locate your favorites.

--History Page : Track your cinematic adventures with precision, as the History Page provides a detailed record of your watch history, including exact dates and times.
+- History Page : Track your cinematic adventures with precision, as the History Page provides a detailed record of your watch history, including exact dates and times.

--Login / Register Page : Securely access personalized features by registering or logging in, enhancing your interaction with ESTRELLA.
+- Login / Register Page : Securely access personalized features by registering or logging in, enhancing your interaction with ESTRELLA.

--About / Landing Page : Gain insight into the essence of ESTRELLA and what makes our platform unique, providing a comprehensive understanding of our commitment to delivering an exceptional online entertainment experience.
+- About / Landing Page : Gain insight into the essence of ESTRELLA and what makes our platform unique, providing a comprehensive understanding of our commitment to delivering an exceptional online entertainment experience.